walkabilly/chep801_usask/Data Work/model_selection_R.md

 The final model using backward selection selects all of the variables except fatty liver disease.
 The forward and backward selection selected the same model in this case but that does not happen all of the time.
 We already ran the bivariable models and we can run the full model and compare.

+## 2. P value criteria in bivariable

+Some people use a p-value criteria of p < 0.02 in bivariable models and include those variables in the model, regardless of what happens in the multivariable model.
+If we did this we would just examine the variables and include everything except `latinx` and `fatty_liver`.

-## 2. Traditional confounding criteria, change-in-estimate
+## 3. Traditional confounding criteria, change-in-estimate

 Here we can compare the change in estimate from the bivariate model to a full model with all of the variables of interest.
 We can compare these here.